cindychangy/cindychang.io/README.md

-# cindychang.io
+# cindychang.co
-This is the website for the portfolio of cindychang.io
+This is the website for the portfolio of cindychang.co

 ## Installation
 Use NPM to install